The Cabinet is supported by Committees which have three main benefits:

 expedite implementation of major strategic development projects, and developing mechanisms

-4. make recommendations to the Cabinet regarding assets to be considered or being considered
+to clear bottlenecks that may arise throughout the implementation process; - make recommendations to the Cabinet regarding assets to be considered or being considered

-5. oversee the restructuring of the Public Sector in order to improve its efficiency and
+for privatization or for Public Private Partnerships; and - oversee the restructuring of the Public Sector in order to improve its efficiency and

 effectiveness, including identifying areas of priority and agreeing on the recommendations for